dotnet/designs/accepted/2021/experimental-package-shading/experimental-package-shading.md

 A major downside to shading is that an app will end up with multiple copies of the same library, even when those copies are compatible or identical.
 This is particularly problematic in mobile and WebAssembly where app size is important and significant effort has been invested in .NET to reduce app size.
 This solution should be considered an intermediate step towards a more complete, whole-app solution that is able to unify compatible shaded dependencies.

+Shading also prevents a consumer from updating a shaded dependency directly even when they have good reason to do so, for example a critical security update.
 ## User experience

 ### Package consumers